 Tools and Platforms to Support Hedge Fund-Style Investing

-• Interactive Brokers: To my eyes, the absolute best retail platform for low-cost margin, deep global market access, and advanced API execution.
+- Interactive Brokers: The premium retail option for low-cost margin, multi-asset global market access, and advanced systematic routing.

 Tip: If you are running complex absolute return strategies, platforms like Portfolio Visualizer and Interactive Brokers are practically mandatory for keeping execution costs low and tracking factor exposure accurately without going blind in a spreadsheet.